FilOzone/filecoin-pay/docs/payments-gas-benchmarks.md

 ## Calibration Network Gas Costs

-Below are the actual gas usage results for each payments contract operation, taken directly from transaction receipts on the Filecoin Calibration testnet after interacting with the Payments contract.
+Below are the actual gas usage results for each FilecoinPayV1 contract operation, taken directly from transaction receipts on the Filecoin Calibration testnet after interacting with the FilecoinPayV1 contract.

 - **Gas Used:** The total gas consumed by the transaction (from the receipt)
 - **Base Fee (attoFIL):** The base fee per gas unit at the time of the transaction